krasserm/super-resolution/README.md

 Pre-trained models are available [here](https://drive.google.com/drive/folders/13YjKmP5O8NK_E_dFlK-34Okn1IIM9c58).
 Each directory contains a model together with the training settings.
-All of them were trained with bicubic downscaled images from the DIV2K training set for 300 epochs with 1000 updates per epoch.
-Batch size is 16.
+All of them were trained with bicubic downscaled images from the DIV2K training set.
 Random crops and transformations were made as described in the EDSR paper.
 Model performance is measured in dB [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) on the DIV2K benchmark (images 801-900 of DIV2K validation set, RGB channels, without self-ensemble).
 See also section [Training](#training).

 <table>
     <tr>